 Philadelphia, PA 19106

-As a part of the intake process, you’ll speak with a member of the Fair Housing Commission staff.
-If your case is accepted, you will be asked to sign a formal complaint.
+If your case is accepted, you’ll be asked to sign a formal complaint.

 What happens next